 Not only does cortisone reduce inflammation, but it also has a powerful effect on suppressing the immune system.
 We think this effect on the immune system increases the risk of infection.
 Cortisone also impairs tissue healing, making the knee replacement more vulnerable

 Performing a cortisone injection in a knee replacement can introduce bacteria into the joint.
 The risk of infection increases when combined with the adverse effects of cortisone, such as immune suppression and impaired healing.
-An infected knee replacement can be severe, often requiring long-term antibiotics and additional surgeries.
+An infected knee replacement can be severe, often necessitating prolonged antibiotic treatment and additional surgeries.

-- A cortisone injection after a knee replacement was a high-risk procedure
+- A cortisone injection after a knee replacement is a high-risk procedure.

-- The risk of infection increased by over 50% after a cortisone injection
+- The risk of infection increases by over 50% after a cortisone injection.

-So, overall, we strongly advise against a cortisone injection after a knee replacement.
+Overall, we strongly advise against administering a cortisone injection after a knee replacement.

 Yes.
 Sometimes, pain after a knee replacement can be due to the prosthesis pinching soft tissue outside the joint.
 Examples include fat pad impingement, iliotibial band inflammation or nerve trapping.
-Sometimes, we use a targeted cortisone infection to reduce soft tissue inflammation.
-The cortisone injection must be done with ultrasound guidance to improve accuracy and prevent accidental injection into the joint.
+Sometimes, we use a targeted cortisone injection to reduce soft tissue inflammation.
+The cortisone injection should be performed with ultrasound guidance to enhance accuracy and prevent accidental injection into the joint.

-If you have pain after a knee replacement, you must see your surgeon to exclude other causes of pain, such as prosthesis loosening or malpositioning, infection fractures, or metal allergy.
+If you experience pain after a knee replacement, consult your surgeon to rule out other potential causes, such as prosthesis loosening or malpositioning, infection, fractures, or a metal allergy.

 Generally, physical therapy to improve knee strength and mobility will settle most cases of soft tissue pinching.
 Other options include medications for chronic pain, such as amitriptyline or duloxetine.